Yalye/SWE_at_Google_chn/第三部分/english_version/CHAPTER 9. Code Review.md

 Code Review Benefits

 Across the industry, code review itself is not controversial, although it is far from a universal practice.
 Many (maybe even most) other companies and open source projects have some form of code review, and most view the process as important as a sanity check on the introduction of new code into a codebase.
 Software engineers understand some of the more obvious benefits of code review, even if they might not personally think it applies in all cases.
 But at Google, this process is generally more thorough and wide spread than at most other companies.

 Google’s culture, like that of a lot of software companies, is based on giving engineers wide latitude in how they do their jobs.
-There is a recognition that strict processes tend not to work well for a dynamic company needing to respond quickly to new technologies, and that bureaucratic rules tend not to work well with creative profes‐ sionals.
+There is a recognition that strict processes tend not to work well for a dynamic company needing to respond quickly to new technologies, and that bureaucratic rules tend not to work well with creative professionals.
 Code review, however, is a mandate, one of the few blanket processes in which all software engineers at Google must participate.
 Google requires code review for almost4 every code change to the codebase, no matter how small.
 This mandate does have a cost and effect on engineering velocity given that it does slow down the introduction of new code into a codebase and can impact time-to-production for any given code change.
 (Both of these are common complaints by software engineers of strict code review processes.)
 Why, then, do we require this process?
 Why do we believe that this is a long-term benefit?
-170 | Chapter 9: Code Review5 “Advances in Software Inspection,” IEEE Transactions on Software Engineering, SE-12(7): 744–751, July 1986.
-Granted, this study took place before robust tooling and automated testing had become so important in the software development process, but the results still seem relevant in the modern software age.
-6 Rigby, Peter C. and Christian Bird.
-2013.
-“Convergent software peer review practices.”
-ESEC/FSE 2013: Pro‐ ceedings of the 2013 9th Joint Meeting on Foundations of Software Engineering, August 2013: 202-212. https:// dl.acm.org/doi/10.1145/2491411.2491444.

 A well-designed code review process and a culture of taking code review seriously provides the following benefits:
 • Checks code correctness